FIWARE/tutorials.Historic-Context-NIFI/README.md

 To persist historic context data into an alternative database such as **PostgreSQL**, we will need an additional container which hosts the PostgreSQL server - the default Docker image for this data can be used.
-The PostgreSQL instance is listening on the standard `5432` port and the overall architecture can be seen below:
+The PostgreSQL instance is listening on the standard `5432` port, and the overall architecture can be seen below:

 ![](https://fiware.github.io/tutorials.Historic-Context-NIFI/img/postgres-draco-tutorial.png)